-Here we will learn introduction to linq, what is linq in c# / asp.net, why we use linq in c# / asp.net, linq architecture with diagram, advantages of LINQ, disadvantages of LINQ, etc. in detail with examples in c# and vb.net.
+Here we will learn the introduction to LINQ, what is linq in c# / asp.net, why we use LINQ in c# / asp.net, LINQ architecture with diagram, advantages of LINQ, disadvantages of LINQ, etc. in detail with examples in c# and vb.net.

-Language Integrated Query and it was introduced in .NET Framework 3.5 to query the data from different data sources such as collections, generics, XML Documents, ADO.NET Datasets, SQL, Web Service, etc. in C# and VB.NET.
-The LINQ will provide a rich, standardized query syntax in .NET programming languages such as C# and VB.NET to allow the developers to interact with any type of data.
+Language Integrated Query and it was introduced in .NET Framework 3.5 to query the data from different data sources such as collections, generics, XML Documents, ADO.NET Datasets, SQL, Web Service, etc., in C# and VB.NET.
+The LINQ will provide a rich, standardized query syntax in .NET programming languages such as C# and VB.NET to allow the developers to interact with any data.

 In c# or vb.net, the LINQ functionality can be achieved by importing